Board Policies for Physical Resources

 The Board will work with the administration to develop and maintain a master plan per SUNY guidelines.
 The Board shall adhere to the master plan in guiding all major capital projects.
 The master plan shall be reviewed periodically and updated as needed.

 Smoking and all tobacco and tobacco-related products are prohibited on all College premises, which are defined as all buildings, facilities, and grounds owned, used, leased, operated, controlled or otherwise supervised by the College.
-Up-to-date procedures for the tobacco policy are found here. – effective August 15, 2016.
+Up-to-date procedures for the tobacco policy. – effective August 15, 2016.